 That label said yes and, only months later, Columbia must surely be sorry for what now threatens to become a multimillion-dollar mistake.
 The Bristol-penned title cut from his fine, self-produced first album, Hang On in There, Baby, became a monster hit last fall and earned the artist Cash Box‘s top new male performer award in the singles category.
 The LP—which also charted (as did a follow-up 45, “You and I”)—prompted two Grammy nominations and, from Britain’s Melody Maker, a citation for Soul Album of the Year.

-Like most of Hang On In There, Baby, the best songs on the new album combine the pop sophistication of a Barry White with the earthy reality of an Isaac Hayes.
-Bristol has been frequently compared to both those singers, and he says he is “honored to be in such good company”; but it is important to emphasize that, shared qualities notwithstanding, his muisc rests on its own firm ground.
-More commercial than Hayes, it also seems more spontaneous, sensitives and sincere than White’s.
+Like most of Hang On In There, Baby, the best songs on the new album combine the pop sophistication of Barry White with the earthiness of Isaac Hayes.
+Bristol has been frequently compared to both those singers, and he says he is “honored to be in such good company”; but it is important to emphasize that, shared qualities notwithstanding, his music rests on its own firm ground.
+More commercial than Hayes, it also seems more spontaneous, sensitive, and sincere than White’s.

 “I believe in everything I sing,” Bristol says.
 “I’ve either lived it or it’s what I believe my philosophy is about.

 “Like ‘Hang On In There, Baby.’
 See, I was watching a stag movie and this guy . . . well, he might as well have left his clothes on.
 And I thought, ‘What a drag.
 You know, there’s a lot of sensitivity in lovemaking, more than I think many men express.

 “This guy in the movie didn’t express much of anything, but he did say, ‘Hang on in there, baby,’ and I thought that would make a fantastic title.
 So I wrote the song from the line, but as a reaction to the movie . . . with a woman’s viewpoint, her sensitivity, in mind, to show the way it should be.